-Patch tests don’t use needles.
-Instead, allergens are applied to patches, which are then placed on your skin.
-During a patch test, the skin on your back may be exposed to up to 36 extracts of substances that can cause contact dermatitis.
-These can include latex, medications, fragrances, preservatives, hair dyes, metals, chemicals and resins.
-Patch tests are performed over a 4 day period with most results being seen in 72 hours.
+Patch testing checks to see whether a particular substance is causing an allergic skin irritation, also known as contact dermatitis, by applying allergens to patches and then placed on your skin.
+The skin on your back may be exposed to up to 36 extracts of substances that can cause contact dermatitis including latex, medications, fragrances, preservatives, hair dyes, chemicals and resins.

-During this time, you should avoid bathing and activities that cause heavy sweating.
-The patches are removed when you return to Affiliated Dermatology.
-Irritated skin at the patch site may indicate an allergy.
-Affiliated Dermatology also offers a skin test on the back with 80 antigens that provides results within 60 minutes.
+Affiliated Dermatology also offers a skin test on the back with 80 antigens that provide results within 60 minutes.